arvados/arvados/README.md

 Instructions for setting up a development environment and working on specific components can be found on the
 ["Hacking Arvados" page of the Arvados wiki](https://dev.arvados.org/projects/arvados/wiki/Hacking).

+## Contributing

+When making a pull request, please ensure *every git commit message* includes a one-line [Developer Certificate of Origin](https://dev.arvados.org/projects/arvados/wiki/Developer_Certificate_Of_Origin).
+If you have already made commits without it, fix them with `git commit --amend` or `git rebase`.

 ## Licensing